 1000 Morton Ave., Absecon

 Famous for hosting the South Jersey Field of Dreams, a baseball league for special needs youth, this playground boasts handicapped-accessible attractions like swings and a rocker, rubber turf under the jungle gym and a fenced play area.
 Did we mention there’s an awesome mini golf course?
 Be sure to go during a sporting event when a volunteer is manning the course; if not, bring your own equipment to play.
+Be sure to bring a mask.

 James G. Atkinson Memorial Park